rseng/starter-pack/communication.md

  3. For your early contacts, reach out to people and groups that you know.
 It's easier to be forward and mention that you are just starting the initiative, and are hoping they might participate.
  4. Tell them what it means to participate, and that they can engage to whatever degree they are comfortable with, including but not limited to:
     - a.
 Joining the GitHub organization and/or the community repository
     - b.
-Participating in discussion on the usrse slack channel
+Participating in discussion on the slack channel
     - c.
 Adding their profile to the community repository with details about support they offer to researchers
     - d.
 Taking on additional projects that they might think of, and be excited about.
     - e.
 More extended interaction with the RSE community at community events, calls, etc.